IPhone hardware

-The iPhone's hardware is designed by Apple Inc. Apple directly sub-contracts hardware production to external OEM companies, maintaining a high degree of control over the end product.
+The iPhone's hardware is designed entirely by Apple Inc. in California.
+While Apple designs its own system-on-a-chip (SoC), including the CPU and GPU, final assembly is outsourced to manufacturing partners, primarily Foxconn and Pegatron, in countries like China and India.
+This model allows Apple to maintain strict control over its supply chain, intellectual property, and the final product's quality.

 Screen and input

-The touchscreen on the iPhone has increased in size several times over the years, from 3.5 inches on the original iPhone to iPhone 4S, to the current 6.1 and 6.7 inches on the iPhone 14 and 14 Pro series.
+The touchscreen on the iPhone has increased in size several times over the years, from 3.5 inches on the original iPhone to iPhone 4S, to the current 6.1 and 6.9 inches on the iPhone 16 and 16 Pro Max series.
 The touch and gesture features of the iPhone are based on technology originally developed by FingerWorks.
 Most gloves and styli prevent the necessary electrical conductivity; although capacitive styli can be used with iPhone's finger-touch screen.
 The iPhone 3GS and later also feature a fingerprint-resistant oleophobic coating.

 The iPhone has a minimal hardware user interface, with most models featuring five buttons.
 The only physical menu button is situated directly below the display and is called the "Home button" because its primary function is to close the active app and navigates to the home screen of the interface.
 Earlier models included a rounded square, reminiscent of the shape of icons on the home screen.
 However, new models which include Apple's fingerprint recognition feature Touch ID (which use the Home button as the fingerprint sensor) have no symbol.
 The iPhone X and later, with the exception of the iPhone SE series, do not have a Home button, and include Face ID in place of Touch ID, a facial recognition authentication method.

 A multi-function sleep/wake button is located on top of the device on earlier models, and on right of the device from iPhone 6 onwards.
 It serves as the unit's power button, and also controls phone calls.
 When a call is received, pressing the sleep/wake button once silences the ringtone, and when pressed twice transfers the call to voicemail.
 Situated on the left spine are the volume adjustment controls.
 The iPhone 4 has two separate circular buttons to increase and decrease the volume; all earlier models house two switches under a single plastic panel, known as a rocker switch, which could reasonably be counted as either one or two buttons.

 Directly above the volume controls is a ring/silent switch that, when engaged, mutes phone calls ringtones, alert sounds from push notifications, and system sound effects.